kdefives/oauth2-riot/README.md

 ## Usage

-Read this README documentation to know how to integrate this provider : [https://github.com/knpuniversity/oauth2-client-bundle](https://github.com/knpuniversity/oauth2-client-bundle)
+Please find an usage example below.
+Read the README documentation of knpuniversity/oauth2-client-bundle to know how to integrate a provider : [https://github.com/knpuniversity/oauth2-client-bundle](https://github.com/knpuniversity/oauth2-client-bundle)

 ### Authorization Code Flow example using Symfony 5.2.2 (tested with PHP-7.4)